PacificBiosciences/pb-assembly/README.md

 [dusting parameters](https://dazzlerblog.wordpress.com/command-guides/dazz_db-command-guide/) you can set the flag `pa_DBdust_option`.

 Filtering options for your input data for pre-assembly can also be set with the `pa_fasta_filter_option` flag.
 The default is `streamed-median` which uses the median-length subread for each [ZMW](https://www.pacb.com/smrt-science/smrt-sequencing/) (sequencing reaction well).
 Choosing the longest subread can lead to an enrichment in chimeric molecules.
 Users will rarely need to change this option from the default.

 Recognized values are described below.

 |Value | Setting
 |:-----|----------------
 |pass  |The no-op filter - passes every FASTA record to the database.                                                                           |
-|median|Applies the median-length ZMW filter by running two passes over the data.
-Only one subread per ZMW is output, based on median-length selection.
 |streamed-median|     Applies the median-length ZMW filter by running a single-pass over the data.
 The input subreads should be groupped by ZMW.
-|internal-median|     Applies the median-length ZMW filter only on internal subreads (ZMWs with >= 3 subreads) by running two passes over the data.
-For ZMWs with < 3 subreads, the maximum-length one is selected.
 |streamed-internal-median| Applies the median-length ZMW filter only on internal subreads (ZMWs with >= 3 subreads) by running a single pass over the data.
 The input subreads should be groupped by ZMW.
 For ZMWs with < 3 subreads, the maximum-length one is selected.

 ### Data Partitioning